Evrgreen/node-auth1-project/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds authentication to the API.

+## IMplement secure password storage.

+  -Never store passwords in plain text, hash them instead
+      password->

+-> bcrypt.compareSync takes 2 arguments the first is the plain text password from the request and the second would be the hashed password from teh database.